 Today, the majority of individuals in our custody are dealing with addiction, behavioral health or anger management issues.

 Amongst our sentenced population, more than 80 percent of men self-report an addiction to drugs or alcohol.
 During calendar year 2016, 46 percent of all new intakes at the Middlesex Jail & House of Correction reported a history of mental health issues and 42 percent required medical detoxification for addiction to drugs or alcohol.

-These issues are frequently underlying factors in the activity which brings our detainees and inmates in contact with the criminal justice system.
+These issues are frequently underlying factors in the activity which brings individuals in contact with the criminal justice system.
 Helping individuals address these issues while incarcerated is a key to reducing the chances they have repeat contact with law enforcement following their release.

 With this in mind, the Middlesex Sheriff’s Office offers a variety of programs including – but not limited to – traditional 12-step self-help groups, cognitive behavioral classes, parenting classes, anger management classes and victim impact panels.